inkandfeet/inkdb/README.md

 4. On changes (and first run), recursively decrypt the tree with the user's private key.
 5. On user data add, save to local sync'd object, see in watch, encrypt with the public key and put into data store.

 Using a second device/logging in:
 1. Authenticate with the server over SSL.
-2. Recieve pub/priv pair via SSL.
+2. Recieve pub/priv pair via SSL and session token
-3. Follow 4-8 above.
+3. Follow 1-5 above.

 Zero-knowledge path:
 1. Follow 1-3 from the above.